 Ecuador also has a very large number of state schools and private high schools offering the curriculum of the International Baccalaureate Office in Spanish.
-There 270 IB World Schools, of which 268 are authorised to offer the IB Diploma, with 228 teaching in Spanish, 36 in English and Spanish, and six in English.
+There are 81 IB World Schools, of which 78 are authorised to offer the IB Diploma.

-The English-medium American School of Quito and bilingual Colegio Internacional SEK-Ecuador, Quito, are among schools offering all three stages of the IB programme.
+Colegio Internacional SEK-Ecuador, Quito, is one of 13 schools that follow all three stages of the IB programme.
 Spain’s SEK Education Group has three international school campuses in Ecuador.

-Accrediting bodies active in the country include the Southern Association of Colleges and Schools and the Association of Christian Schools International.
+Accrediting bodies active in the country include Cognia, which incorporates the former Southern Association of Colleges and Schools, and the Association of Christian Schools International.

-Education spending accounted for five per cent of GDP in 2015, when gross tertiary enrolment reached 45 per cent.
-In 2018, net enrolment was 67 per cent in pre-primary settings, 91 per cent for primary schools and 85 per cent for secondary schools.
+Education spending accounted for 4.2 per cent of GDP in 2019, when gross tertiary enrolment reached 48 per cent.
+Net enrolment was 60 per cent in pre-primary settings, 91 per cent for primary schools and 85 per cent for secondary schools the same year.